bloxstreet/support/guides/training-guide.md

 | 11 PM EST           |

-* Hosting at any other time is prohibited and will result in the appropriate disciplinary actions.
+Hosting at any other time is prohibited and will result in the appropriate disciplinary actions.

-* Hosts should not be in the Training Center until :35.
-Trainers (Store Managers and HRs) should not join until the session has been claimed by the host.
-When in-game, the training host should use the GUI to set themself as the host.
-* Trainers will answer any inquiries from LRs once teleportation has been completed.
-* Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
-Low Ranks should enter the building and stand on the red lines.
-* Hosts are required to select a trusted HR to announce training at the store.
-The announcer should announce the training session in **all** large servers of the store.
+## Training Behavior and Information
+{: .text-red-300 }

 * Trainers should not rush through the script.
 Allow LRs to have time to read the information being provided to them.
-* Trainers and hosts should not be chatting or joking around with each other during the training session and before LRs join.
-* If trainers and hosts need to chat, they should do so in the communications server, not in-game.
+* MRs and HRs should avoid chatting while in-game.
+Do so through the communications server.
+* Behaving unprofessionally in any way will lead to a dismissal from the session and possible punishments.
-* Each LR may only go AFK for up to three minutes.
-Each LR may only go AFK up to two times per training session.
+* LRs are welcome to go AFK for three minutes if they inform their assigned trainer.
+LRs may only go AFK twice per session.

 ## Rank Information
 {: .text-red-300 }